Trekking Ngawal To Manang On The Annapurna Circuit

 In the town of Manang we find a lot of the big hotels are booked up due to an event.
 Luckily we manage to find a room at Alpine Homes.
 It is not free, but at $0.80USD / 100NRS per night for both of us, so it is extremely cheap.
 This place has a real hikers vibe with little shed like chalets rather than individual hotel rooms.
 I am looking forward to having a little bit of private space.
 It also has great views to the nearby Gangapurna glacier.

 We find our British friends who are staying at a different hotel due to lack of rooms.
-Together we sign into our the check point and get a stamp in our books.
-They ask how long we are staying in Manang and where we hope to get to afterwards.
+Then, we sign into our the checkpoint and get a stamp in our books.
+They ask how long we are staying in Manang and where we hope to get to afterward.

 Later that evening we catch up with our Hong Kong friends who did not stay in Ngawal last night and instead spent over 10 hours hiking from Upper Pisang to Manang.
 Today they ventured up to the Ice Lake for their rest day side trip.
 Undecided whether we are going to do it we questioned them thoroughly.
 We are told it is overrated, an intense climb way worse than the hill to Gyarhu and completely not worth it.
 That settles it for us, no trip to Ice Lake for us tomorrow.